seblj/nvim-tabline/README.md

     right_separator = false,  -- Show right separator on the last tab show_index = false,       -- Shows the index of tab before filename show_icon = true,         -- Shows the devicon
+    show_window_count = {
+        enable = false,                    -- Shows the number of windows in tab after filename
+        show_if_alone = false,             -- do not show count if unique win in a tab count_unique_buf = true,           -- count only win showing different buffers count_others = true,               -- display [+x] where x is the number of other windows buftype_blacklist = { 'nofile' },  -- do not count if buftype among theses },
 })
 ```